Saro0800/Robotic-manipulators-reachability-space-modeling/README.md

 6. A read-only text box is used to show important information during the generation of the point cloud, as well as error and/or debugging messages.

 ### Example
 As an example, the point cloud obtained for the ur5e manipulator from the Universal Robotics (whose URDF is available in the *generate_pointcloud/models* folder) is showed.
 The visualization of the robot model along with the newly computed point cloud is obtained exploiting **Rviz for ROS Noetic**.

+Please note that, as cited above, using the *gen_cloud_GUI.py* script will result only in the computation of the point cloud and eventually its visualization.
+As a result, the ellipsoid is not visible, since its parameters are not computed.

 <div align="center">
     <img src="images/ur5e_pointcloud.png" alt="Esempio di immagine" width="1000">